The entire book is now available for free in pdf format (including errata).

 The Preface and Table of Contents are reproduced below.
-See also the selected answers and the authors' errata page, and the Spanish edition.
 (See also Rosenthal's graduate-level probability book and his probability book for the general public.)

 "The authors do an admirable job supplementing theoretical results with numerical examples and potential simulation studies. ...
 Ample homework problems are provided. ...
 The authors' organization is logical, with essential ideas from probability placed at the beginning followed by one-sample inference and then regression problems.
 The authors succeed in unifying a number of seemingly disparate ideas. ...
 The exposition is clear and uncluttered. ...
 In addition to an ambitious topic list and numerous examples throughout, the authors provide off-the-cuff remarks to help the reader assimilate information. ...
 This is a quality text."